Petrakous/Showcase/README.md

     > *«Web scraping is the process of using bots to extract content and data from a website.
 The purpose of scraping can be analysis of information retrieved, content theft, or database filling.
 It extracts underlying HTML code and, with it, data stored in a database.
 The scraper can then replicate entire website content elsewhere.» -Karspersky / Impreva.com*

     The Proxies.py script is used in association with the DDoSAttack.py script to renew the proxies that are used in a DDoS attack.
 This is helpful because not all proxy servers are always online, so they need to be renewed every time manually.
-This script automates this process by connecting to a website named "freeproxylists.net" and downloading the HTML code in order to renew the proxies.
-It also issolates the proxies that are anonymous or elite (which are the ones that provide anonymity to the web).
+This script automates this process by connecting to a website named "freeproxylists.net" and downloading the HTML code in order find the proxies and renew its own proxies list.
+It also issolates the proxies that are anonymous or elite (which are the ones that provide anonymity to the web) and ignores the transparent ones (which don't provide anonymity).